RikuKat/game-dev-foundry/HRPolicyGuidebook.md

 Explain what the mission and goals of your company are.

 ### Our Values
 Explain the values that guide the way you operate as an organization and that you embrace as individuals.
-You can review the IGDA’s core values [here](https://igda.org/about-us/core-values-and-code-of-ethics/).
+You can review the IGDA's core values [here](https://igda.org/about-us/core-values-and-code-of-ethics/).

 ### Company History
 Detail the past of your company, emphasizing points of pride and examples of upholding your mission and values.